 The Fellowship has worked to provide security for hundreds of thousands of Jewish people in over 180 cities in Israel and around the world, including France, Belgium, Argentina, Brazil, Ukraine, Russia, Spain, and Turkey, where threats from terrorism and anti-Semitism are evident.
-Sadly, such hatred is on the rise – even in the U.S.
+Sadly, such hatred and rising anti-Semitism continues – even in the U.S.

 Tags: Anti-Semitism Crisis and Need